vikas-syscraftonline/poker-1/readme.md

 Usage
 ===

 You'll need to tie it to your own MySQL server my modifying the config/database.php file.
 Import poker.sql to your server to get started.

-You'll also need to make a change to the users_controller.php file so that user activation emails get sent to an address you have access to; see the __sendRegisteredEmail() function.
+You'll also need to make a change to the `users_controller.php` file so that user activation emails get sent to an address you have access to; see the `__sendRegisteredEmail()` function.

+Lastly, you'll need CakePHP 1.3.
+Put it in the directory above where you install this application.
+You'll also need to symlink it to `cakephp_1.3`.
+If that doesn't work, fiddle with `webroot/index.php`.

 License
 ===